caltechlibrary/cl-js/README.md

 Introduction
 ------------

-CL-js started as a vanilla JavaScript for integrating bioligraphic content for CaltechAUTHORS and CaltechTHESIS in Caltech Campus websites.
+CL-js started as a vanilla JavaScript for integrating bibliographic content for CaltechAUTHORS and CaltechTHESIS in Caltech Campus websites.
 Today CL-js provides TypeScript and JavaScript ESM continuing the original project.
-It includes support for metadata from CaltechAUTHORS, CaltechTHESIS and CaltechDATA via <feeds.library.caltech.edu>.
-The ESM modules are written in maintained in TypeScript then [transpiled](https://en.wikipedia.org/wiki/Source-to-source_compiler "source to source translation") to JavaScript using [Deno](https://deno.com)'s [emit](https://jsr.io/@deno/emit) package.
+It includes support for metadata from CaltechAUTHORS, CaltechTHESIS and CaltechDATA via <https://feeds.library.caltech.edu>.
+The modules are written and maintained in TypeScript.
+The TypeScript is [transpiled](https://en.wikipedia.org/wiki/Source-to-source_compiler "source to source translation") to JavaScript using [Deno](https://deno.com)'s [emit](https://jsr.io/@deno/emit) package.
 TypeScript has been chosen because structured metadata benefits from type safety which JavaScript doesn't provide.
 The TypeScript modules can be used with Deno.

 This project is complementary to [CL-web-components](https://github.com/caltechlibrary/CL-web-components "web components shared between Caltech Library projects").
 CL-web-components provides web components for integrating content from Caltech Library.